-- (1) Persons who-

-- (A) are 60 years of age or over; and

-- (B) were discharged or released from service in the Armed Forces under honorable conditions after 20 or more years of active service.

-- (2) Persons who are determined under rules prescribed by the Chief Operating Officer to be incapable of earning a livelihood because of a service-connected disability incurred in the line of duty in the Armed Forces.

-- (3) Persons who-

-- (A) served in a war theater during a time of war declared by Congress or were eligible for hostile fire special pay under section 310 or 351 of title 37: - (B) were discharged or released from service in the Armed Forces under honorable conditions; and - (C) are determined under rules prescribed by the Chief Operating Officer to be incapable of earning a livelihood because of injuries, disease, or disability. - (4) Persons who- - (A) served in a women's component of the Armed Forces before June 12, 1948; and - (B) are determined under rules prescribed by the Chief Operating Officer to be eligible for admission because of compelling personal circumstances.
+- (1) Persons who are 60 years of age or over and were discharged or released from service in the Armed Forces after 20 or more years of active service. - (2) Persons who are determined under rules prescribed by the Chief Operating Officer to be suffering from a service-connected disability incurred in the line of duty in the Armed Forces. - (3) Persons who served in a war theater during a time of war declared by Congress or were eligible for hostile fire special pay under section 310 or 351 of title 37 and who are determined under rules prescribed by the Chief Operating Officer to be suffering from injuries, disease, or disability. - (4) Persons who served in a women's component of the Armed Forces before June 12, 1948, and are determined under rules prescribed by the Chief Operating Officer to be eligible for admission because of compelling personal circumstances.